Inside Higher Ed

 These “soft-skills” also include responsibility, communication, and leadership, ideal qualities to any future employer or college admissions board—and they are rarely emphasized by the proficiency system.
 This system puts more of a focus on individual behavior scores rather than group projects, public speaking, or leadership roles in the classroom.

-“The message that ‘Effort leads to success’ is being lost in proficiency grading and we’re definitely seeing that in our classes,” Ms. Weber added.
+“The message that ‘Effort leads to success’ is being lost in proficiency grading, and we’re definitely seeing that in our classes,” math teacher Jennifer Weber said.

 Depending on the conversions teachers use to apply student work to the proficiency scale, a 90% could mean a 3, a B average.
 This gives an unfair advantage to other schools that use percent grading, which better reflects the effort put into students’ work instead of how well they meet the guidelines of a rubric.

 This disadvantage was made clear when Deering High School in Maine transitioned from percent grading to proficiency-based grading.
 In an article written by The Hechinger Report, a DHS student said, “I shoot for A’s on all my work, but a lot of teachers don’t give you an option to go above and beyond.”

 This lack of motivation is a consequence of the system: It doesn’t offer challenges, and it traps struggling students.

 These unfair circumstances even pertain to those who support the system.
 “This system is designed to allow high-achieving students to progress more rapidly through the curriculum, and ensure that all students reach a certain lower bound of proficiency,” says an article from Getting Smart praising the proficiency system.